Roshni1999/Biomedical-Ultrasound/README.md

 # Biomedical-Ultrasound

-Experiments conducted as part of Advanced BME Lab (AM5019) during December 2021.
+Experiments conducted as part of Advanced BME Lab (AM5019) during December 2021 & January 2022.

 ## EXPERIMENT 1: Estimate the resolution and contrast of an Ultrasound System
 OBJECTIVES: <br/>